nterreri/thesis/report/appendix.md

 # Code Listing

-Partial code listings follow, adapted from the source code, focusing the central message processing logic and presenting examples of RiveScript code.
+Partial code listings follow, adapted from the source code, focusing one the core message processing logic and presenting examples of RiveScript code.
-The full source code can be obtained following the instructions in Appendix A.
+The full source code can be obtained following the instructions in Appendix A[^latexsource].

 ## bot_rivescript.py
 ~~~ python